unique-penguin/unique-penguin/README.md

 # My profile
 ## About me
+Studying Computer Science.
-I'm trying to make a living in computers, I much prefer being around servers and network gear, but I try to do a bit of everything.
+I'm trying to make a living coding.
+I much prefer being around servers and network gear, but I try to do a bit of everything.
+HTML is good enought for most stuff, fix your `.gov` websites before adding CSS.

-[CLI] [GNU/Linux] [hackmud] [HTML]
+[CLI] [GNU/Linux] [hackmud] [HTML] [HTTP1.1]

 ## I know this:
 ### Programming Languages